+All questions will be available for Tier 1 and Tier 2 Guidelines whereas Tier 3 Guidelines, an abbreviated questionnaire will be utilised based on questions highlighted in gray.

+Question 1a (for Companies only)

-Question 1i (Corcompany is subnumber Loc mpanies only): Please specify your company type, which refers to what countries/regions the nitting drug applications to: cal country only agle region □ Inr mpanies only): Please specify your company's focus for drug development: novative medicines neric medicines th ill be available for Tier 1 and Tier 2 Guidelines whereas Tier 3 Guidelines, an abbreviated ill be utilised based on questions highlighted in gray.
-What is your co recent and relev company's expe selected, scroll or responses in the to the single su through comme Companies only) Impany's experience in regard to this Guideline for the selected authority?
-Select one (most vant).
-(Additional text to display as 'hover box' for company's experience: "Please specify your rience relating to the Guideline/authority before answering Questions 2-4.
-If 'no experience' down to Question 3.
-If multiple options apply, select one that is most relevant, noting that a subsequent Questions 2-4 should relate to your company's general experience, and not only submission/experience selected.
-Additional comments and/or divergences can be captured not boxes, for example Question 3.") past regulatory submission ☐ Through Being ☐ Through give a year of the most recent submission Text box 'yyyy' format gh ongoing regulatory intelligence input/local affiliate opinion used to prepare for an upcoming submission gh interactions and exchanges with the authority perience If 'no experience Question 1. ', respondent redirected to Question 3.
-If other responses selected, respondent asked to answer
+What is your company's experience in regard to this Guideline for the selected authority?
+Select one (most recent and relevant).
+(Additional text to display as 'hover box' for company's experience: "Please specify your company's experience relating to the Guideline/authority before answering Questions 2-4.
+If 'no experience' selected, scroll down to Question 3.
+If multiple options apply, select one that is most relevant, noting that responses in the subsequent Questions 2-4 should relate to your company's general experience, and not only to the single submission/experience selected.
+Additional comments and/or divergences can be captured through comment boxes, for example Question 3.")

+From a past regulatory submission

+1.1.a.
+If yes, give a year of the most recent submission Text box 'yyyy' format

+- □ Through ongoing regulatory intelligence input/local affiliate opinion - Being used to prepare for an upcoming submission - □ Through interactions and exchanges with the authority - No experience

+If 'no experience', respondent redirected to Question 3.
+If other responses selected, respondent asked to answer Question 1.